IBM/cpdctl/README_command_reference.md

 `--environment-variables` (generic map)
 :   Environment variables for the environment.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--environment-variables=@path/to/file.json`.

 `--hardware-specification` (generic map)
 :   Hardware specification of the environment.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--hardware-specification=@path/to/file.json`.

 `--location` (generic map)
 :   Runtime location for the environment.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--location=@path/to/file.json`.

 `--runtime-idle-time` (int64)
 :   Runtime idle timeout.